Tag Archives: The Emancipation Proclamation

 Is the Condition of Black People Better Today?

-While legal slavery is abolished, systemic racism, mass incarceration, police brutality, and economic disparities persist.
+While legal slavery has been abolished, systemic racism, mass incarceration, police brutality, and economic disparities persist.
 Nevertheless, the resilience, innovation, and cultural power of Black people have reshaped nations—from political powerhouses like Barack Obama to cultural icons like Maya Angelou and Malcolm X.

 Conclusion